Planning To Get Consistent?

 Consistency requires planning.
 You are much more likely to be consistent if you plan things ahead of time and set deadlines for yourself.
 Schedule your newsletters and posts in two ways:

-First, make an editorial schedule that outlines your topics and post deadlines for at least the next 6 months.
+First, make an editorial schedule that outlines your content deadlines for at least the next 6 months.
 (Schedule the whole year if you can.)
 Know when you will send or post new content.
 It may take some time to fill the list of topics you want to write about.
 I keep a running list of topics that I add to whenever inspiration hits.
 That way, I can open it up when I need to write something and have a treasure trove of ideas to choose from.
+Topics can also be linked to promotions you are doing at certain times, so it can be handy to include those in your content calendar as well.

 Schedule Your Content Creation